 Prior to opening, we created the concept or tenets for operating LCT that remain today, that is: to promote local products and services, to protect the local environment, and to celebrate local treasures.

 We protect our local environments at every chance.
 We were one of the first 10 businesses in the Sarasota County Green Business Program.
 When we started at Selby Gardens there was no recycling program, and we pushed to get the trash separated and are proud of the recycling that now takes place at Selby.
-And our team finds ways to make good environmental decisions as to how we dispose of things every day.
+And our team found ways to make good environmental decisions as to how we disposed of things every day.

 Celebrating local treasures is the favorite of our tenets.
 We love being at Selby Gardens and at the Sarasota Farmer’s Market.
 Other local treasures like The Ringling, Mote Marine Aquarium, Historic Spanish Point, etc. have been honored with unique teas and we try to promote these organizations when we can and as appropriate.

 |Local Coffee + Tea had a lot of balls in the air, and many of them ended up falling to the ground.
 The shop in South Sarasota closed within a year and the café in St. Petersburg closed within two years with the bakery closing shortly thereafter.

 A few of our growth initiatives took root.
 We expanded the café footprint at Selby Gardens and we started sampling and selling loose leaf tea in late 2007.
 We started with a small space in the Payne Mansion sharing our knowledge of tea with customers.
 We created Selby Select Rooibos Tea at this time, the first of our teas to celebrate local treasures and still our best-selling tea.